-In 1947, the Dead Sea scrolls were discovered.
-These scrolls, which date back to approximately 125 B.C., are Hebrew manuscripts of Old Testament passages.
+Consider, for example, the Dead Sea scrolls, which were discovered in 1947.
+These scrolls, which date back to approximately 125 B.C., are Hebrew manuscripts of Old Testament scriptures.
 Commenting on these manuscripts, Josh McDowell and Don Stewart state on page 30 of their book entitled Answers to Tough Questions,

 The Dead Sea Scrolls demonstrated unequivocally the fact that the Jews were faithful in their transcription of biblical manuscripts.

 Among the fragments discovered are complete copies or parts of every Old Testament book except Esther, and the variations in the text after a thousand years of copying are minimal.

-With regard to the New Testament, DeHaan notes on page 7 of the same book that more than 4,500 manuscripts with passages written in Greek (the language in which the New Testament was originally written) have been discovered, and some of them have been dated as early as A.D.
+With regard to the New Testament, DeHaan notes on page 7 of the same book that more than 4,500 manuscripts with scriptures written in Greek (the language in which the New Testament was originally written) have been discovered, and some of them have been dated as early as A.D.
 130.

-Although there are apparently no surviving original manuscripts of New Testament passages, the following excerpts from an interview with Bruce Metzger, Ph.D., on page 59 of Strobel’s book The Case For Christ, provide us with a high degree of confidence in the documents that we do have:
+Despite the fact that there are apparently no surviving original manuscripts of New Testament scriptures, the following excerpts from an interview with Bruce Metzger, Ph.D., on page 59 of Strobel’s book The Case For Christ, provide us with a high degree of confidence in the documents that we do have:

 [W]hat the New Testament has in its favor, especially when compared with other ancient writings, is the unprecedented multiplicity of copies that have survived.